 Use a cloud data pipeline

 Building support for APIs is not only tedious but it is also extremely time-consuming, difficult, and expensive.
 Engaging analysts or developers in writing support for these APIs takes away their time from more revenue-generating endeavours.
-Leveraging a cloud data pipeline like Daton significantly simplifies and accelerates the time it takes to build automated reporting.
+Leveraging an eCommerce data pipeline like Daton significantly simplifies and accelerates the time it takes to build automated reporting.
 Daton supports automated extraction and loading of Zoho CRM data into cloud data warehouses like Google BigQuery, Snowflake, Amazon Redshift, and Oracle Autonomous DB.

 Configuring data replication on Daton on only takes a minute and a few clicks.
 Analysts do not have to write any code or manage any infrastructure but yet can still get access to their Zoho CRM data in a few hours.
 Any new data is generated is automatically replicated to the data warehouse without any manual intervention.